berndpl/kohi/order.md

 </div>

 <div class="comment">
-<p>I will never use your address for anything else than this.
-Promise</p>
+<p>Your address will only be used for roast notifications.
+Nothing else.</p>
 </div>